*

 I wondered just how many times

-That Taps had meant "Amen"
+That taps had meant "Amen"

 When a flag had draped a coffin